LiamGaff/Paw-Patrol-V1/README.md

 ## Organisation Goals
-* To raise awareness for the charirty and their goals.
+* To raise awareness for the charity and its goals.
-* To raise as mouch money as possible to benefit the cause of the charity.
+* To raise as much money as possible to benefit the cause of the charity.
-* To be able to answer users questions about the organisation.
+* To be able to answer users' questions about the organization.
 * To sign up new users.
 * To have an easy online payment system for users to donate,

 ## Strategy
-This web page was designd as a charity page for a ficitional charity.
+This web page was designed as a charity page for a fictional charity.
 The page should be informative and easily navigated.
 All the features to be implemented are to inform the user of the value of donating to the charity and make donating as easy as possible.

 ## Scope
-The user needs had to be meet as this would encourage the users to make a donation.
-Being able to access the doantion page from any point of the webpage was very importnant.
-I wanted the to allow no delay between the user deciding to make a donation and then doing so.
-Currently you have to sign up to make a donation but I would like to be able to remove this if your only making a one time donation.
-Signing up and loging in are all done very easily though.
+The user needs had to be met as this would encourage the users to make a donation.
+Being able to access the donation page from any point of the webpage was very important.
+I wanted them to allow no delay between the user deciding to make a donation and then doing so.
+Currently, you have to sign up to make a donation but I would like to be able to remove this if you are only making a one-time donation.
+Signing up and logging in are all done very easily though.

 ## Structure

 **Home**

 This page is broken up into three sections.
 The first is the about sections.
-This just containes a paragraph about what this organisation does.
+This just contains a paragraph about what this organization does.
 This is in place to inform users right away about what they might be donating to.

 The next section displays all the volunteers working for the charity.
-These are displayed in cards with some info on each volunteeer.
+These are displayed in cards with some info on each volunteer.

-Last is conatct section.
+Last is the contact section.
 This is divided into a general contact info section and contact forum to directly contact the charity through the website.

 **Donate**

 The donate page has two sections.
-The most important section being the donate card.
-This is forum with a stripe element that allows users to submit a donation via card payment.
-User's need to set up a profile to donate as this allows them to keep track of all their donations.
+The most important section is the donate card.
+This is formed with a stripe element that allows users to submit a donation via card payment.
+Users need to set up a profile to donate as this allows them to keep track of all their donations.
+Previously the amount was chosen through set amounts attached to radio buttons.
+This caused issues so the amount is now chosen through a number input.

-The other section just gives a little more info of what the users donation will contribute to the cause of the organisation.
+The other section just gives a little more info of what the user's donation will contribute to the cause of the organization.

 **Animals**

 This page displays the animals that are currently in the charity's care.
 These are displayed in cards and give some basic info on each animal.

 **Profile**

-The profile page is mainly a place to display the users info and payment history.
+The profile page is mainly a place to display the user's info and payment history.
 The top of the page is divided into user details and the payment history which is displayed on a table.

 The profile page also contains a donation card so that a user can make donations straight from their profile.

 **Signup/Login/Logout**

-The signup, login and logout pages were all built using allauth and all maintain the same design and features.
+The signup, login, and logout pages were all built using allauth and all maintain the same design and features.

 ## Skeleton
 The design of the webpage was first and foremost about the animals.
-Thats why the header image displays two rather qute looking animals once you open the webpage.
-I done some research on color schemes to figure out how to make the webpage look serious but yet fun and inviting.
-The users should know that it is a serious cause but also when it comes to the animals you want them to feel comferted by the idea of the organisation, not scared.
-That's why these colours and fonts were chosen and they will be discussed forther in the Design section below.
+That's why the header image displays two rather cute-looking animals once you open the webpage.
+I did some research on color schemes to figure out how to make the webpage look serious but yet fun and inviting.
+The users should know that it is a serious cause but also when it comes to the animals you want them to feel comforted by the idea of the organization, not scared.
+That's why these colors and fonts were chosen and they will be discussed further in the Design section below.

 ## Design
 **Wire Frames**

- The web page was designed using Balsamiq to create some basic wire frames.
-The design of the page really evolved from the basic wire frames as it came together so the actual website slightly differs from the original designs(Link below).
+ The web page was designed using Balsamiq to create some basic wireframes.
+The design of the page really evolved from the basic wireframes as it came together so the actual website differs from the original designs(Link below).

  [wire frames](wireframes.md)

 **Colors**

-* The Background colour () I found while researching web page colour scemes.
-I felt it it mde the webpage look very professional and also very inviting.
-The soft soothing green colour I found to be relaxing for users and in turn make them feel safe and trusting of this charity organisation.
+* The Background color (#c5d5cb) I found while researching web page color schemes.
+I felt it made the webpage look very professional and also very inviting.
+The soft soothing green color I found to be relaxing for users and in turn makes them feel safe and trusting of this charity organization.

-* The colour used for any cards was a liht tanned colour.
-This paired nicly with the light green background allowing the most important info to stand out.
-Most teh cards also have a grey box shadow to make them pop out.
+* The color used for any cards was a lightly tanned color.
+This paired nicely with the light green background allowing the most important info to stand out.
+Most of the cards also have a grey box shadow to make them pop out.

-*
+* The font colors are mostly charcoal black, navy, or light grey.
+These colour were chosen to make the text visible for a wide range of users.

+* The blog page was styled very differently from the rest of the site.
+This was done to make it feel like the blog page was its own element.
+People may come back to the site just to see updates on the charity so I wanted it to feel somewhat seperate from the rest of the site yet still geared towards informing and encouraging users to donate.

 **typography**

+ * For the headings I used a 'Luckiest Guy', cursive font.
+I hoped this font would add a light and fun element to the site.

+ * For the donation banner I wanted to use another fun-looking font so I chose to go with 'Shadows Into Light', cursive as it gave a nice handwritten effect.

+ * I played around with a lot of fonts but eventually, I settled on leaving all other fonts as 'Lora', Lato as it made the content easier to read.

 # Features
 ## Existing Features

-* A Navbar to which contains links to each page aswell ass a hihlighted donate button which will direct you to the donate page.
+* A Navbar which contains links to each page as well as a highlighted donate button which will direct you to the donate page.

-* A contact form for directing questions the charity organisation straigth from the home page.
+* A contact form for directing questions to the charity organisation straigth from the home page.

-* A payment section where users can select an amount to donate and then pay with card trhough a stripe payment system.
+* A payment section where users can select an amount to donate and then pay with a card trhough a stripe payment system.

-* It is possible to Signup, Login and Logout all from the page management link on the navigation menue.
+* It is possible to Signup, Login and Logout all from the page management link on the navigation menu.
 All these operations are done with allauth.

 * Donate buttons found through out the page which will direct you straight to the donation page.

-* Your profile page also contains payment section for making donations.
+* Your profile page also contains a payment section for making donations.

-* A donation history section where all your previous donations are saved with the date, amount and donation ID.
+* A donation history section where all your previous donations are saved with the date, amount, and donation ID.

 * You can change yoour password from your profile page.
-This is done throuh allauth.
+This is done through allauth.

-* Admin control - as an admin you can edit, delete and add new animals or blog posts through forms on the webpage.
+* Admin control - as an admin you can edit, delete, and add new animals or blog posts through forms on the webpage.

 ## Features Still to Be Implemented